Skip to content

 So, what happens if your truck doesn’t sell?
 This is a crucial question to ask before you sign anything.
 Some dealers may charge a no-sale fee, which can range from $100 to $350.
 This fee isn’t a penalty; it simply covers the administrative and marketing costs the dealer invested in trying to sell your vehicle.
 You should also clarify the process for retrieving your truck if you decide to end the agreement.
 Knowing the dealer’s policies for unsold trucks helps you plan for every outcome and ensures there are no unexpected bills if things don’t go as planned.

-What Are the Risks of Consignment?
+What Are the Real Risks of Consignment?

 Handing over your keys to a consignment dealer can feel like a huge weight off your shoulders, but it’s smart to go into the process with your eyes open.
 Like any business arrangement, consignment has potential risks.
 Knowing what they are ahead of time helps you choose the right partner and protect your investment.
 The biggest concerns usually revolve around three things: getting paid on time, the stability of the dealership you’re working with, and making sure your truck stays in prime condition while it’s on the lot.